Generation Global

 Raquel Fernández Sánchez, of Aston University, explores the vital importance of languages to business and careers in Why Languages Make Business Sense.

 From the European Commission website, this useful list of example projects will equip teachers with a knowledge of the type of language skills in demand on the labour market, and help them to focus on appropriate outcomes.
+The EU-commissioned OMC report 'Languages for Jobs' highlights the main challenges associated with the provision of language skills for the labour market, recommending modernisation of education systems to focus on employment-related aspects of language learning.

 From the Career Zone website of the University of Exeter, this resource includes a very useful section on where to find vacancies for jobs that require languages.